pp-mo/ncdata/docs/userdocs/getting_started/introduction.rst

             >
     >

-For technical reasons, each attribute is represented as an independent python :class:`ncdata.NcAttribute` object, i.e. they are *not* simply stored as a values in a name/value map.

-Attribute values are actually :mod:`numpy.ndarray`, and hence have a ``dtype``.
+Attribute values are actually stored as :mod:`numpy.ndarray` arrays, and hence have a definite ``dtype``.
+However, ``.attrvals`` allows you to treat them mostly as ordinary python values  (numbers and strings).
-To make this easier, you can use regular python numbers and strings with :meth:`ncdata.NcAttribute.as_python_value` and the :meth:`~ncdata.NcVariable.set_attrval` and :meth:`~ncdata.NcVariable.get_attrval` of NcData/NcVariable.

 Deletion and Renaming